 Chesapeake, VA 23322

 Remember, staff will review anything you send into the brig.
 You may send photos with your letters; however, photos depicting any nudity will not be forwarded to the prisoner.
 Do not send cash, stamps, coins, drugs, cigarettes, phone cards, packages, gifts or any other prohibited property with your letter.
-You may send funds in the form of a American/Visa/Master Card gift card, money order or debit cards.
+You may send funds in the form of a money order or cashier's check.
 Do NOT send a personal check.

 You may not call a prisoner nor will messages be passed.
 The prisoner may call you during designated times.